March 23, 2023

 The tax service is ready to spend £ 100,000 on licensing a suitable tool and hopes to sign a contract with a potential solution developer before February 17.

-According to the HMRC, the problem of tracking criminalThe activity through the blockchain is that, despite the availability of public access to transactions, participants involved in them usually do not compromise themselves.
-Therefore, the tax department needs a data collection tool for identifying and clustering operations in order to not only track the movement of funds, but also to identify those associated with illegal traffic.
+According to HMRC, the problem of tracking criminalactivities via blockchain is that, despite the availability of public access to transactions, the participants carrying them out usually do not compromise themselves.
+Therefore, the tax department needs a data collection tool to identify and cluster transactions in order not only to track the movement of funds, but also to identify those involved in illegal trafficking.

-Great Britain began to watch very closelyand for the crypto industry.
-In 2019, the number of cryptocurrency business investigations by the UK Financial Regulatory Authority (FCA) increased by 74%.
+Great Britain started very closelymonitor the crypto industry.
+In 2019, the number of investigations by the UK Financial Conduct Authority (FCA) related to the cryptocurrency business increased by 74%.